Back to blog

 In order to understand the fundamentals of data scraping with Python and what web scraping is in general, it's important to learn how to leverage different frameworks and request libraries.
 By understanding various HTTP methods (mainly GET and POST), web scraping can become a lot easier.

-For instance, Selenium is one of the better-known and often-used tools that help automate web browser interactions.
+For instance, Selenium is a well-known and often-used Python library that's primarily a web automation tool.
 By using it together with other technologies (e.g., Beautiful Soup), you can get a better grasp of web scraping basics.

-In this guide on how to web scrape with Selenium, we'll be using Python 3.x. as our main input language (as it's not only the most common scraping language but the one we closely work with as well).
+In this guide on how to perform Selenium web scraping, we'll be using Python 3.x. as our main input language (as it's not only the most common web scraping language but the one we closely work with as well).

 Firstly, to download the Selenium WebDriver package, execute this pip command in your terminal: